matejkaf/Doc/Java_3/04_Arrays_en/04_ArraysList.md

 #### **Exercise (Reverse input):**

 Write a programm that allows the input of an unlimited number of integer values.
 A value of –1 ends the input.
-Afterwards all entered numbers should be printed in reverse Order (not including –1).
+Afterwards all entered numbers should be printed in reverse order (not including –1).

 ```java
 // input of one integer